-The Scottish kilt was never extensively worn by American boys, despite the sizeable number of Scottish Americans. we noice a few boys from wealthy families done up in Highland kilts, but this was not very common.
+The Scottish or Highland kilt was never extensively worn by American boys, despite the sizeable number of Scottish Americans. we noice a few boys from wealthy families done up in Highland kilts, but this was not very common.
 A related garment, however, the kilt suit, was very commonly worn by two generations of American boys.
 It was one of the most popular outfits for younger boys.
 We notice quite a range of different styles.
 They were often worn with vests.
 I believe that the style was also widely worn in England and to a lesser extent in France.
 Its popularity in Germany and other continental countries, however, appears more limited, although admittedly I have little information on these countries.

 Surprisingly the Scottish kilt as we know it was actually fashioned by--horrors of all horrors--an Englishman about 1725.
 The English in the 1740s, however, after suppressing a Scottish uprising, attempted to prohibit the wearing of the kilt in Scotland as part of their effort to destroy Scottish culture and continuing resistance to English rule.
 By the 1780s the English reconsidered and the ban was rescinded.
 There followed a period in which poets, authors, and painters depicted romantic images of Scottish